-Impaired executive function may exacerbate impulsiveness and risk of developing alcohol dependenceDecember 14th, 2012 in Addiction /
+Impaired executive function may exacerbate impulsiveness and risk of developing alcohol dependenceDecember 14, 2012 in Medicine & Health / Addiction

 Executive function (EF), frequently associated with the frontal lobes, guides complex behavior such as planning, decision-making, and response control.
 EF impairment due to alcohol dependence (AD) has been linked to alcohol's toxic effects on the frontal lobes.
 A study of EF in a group of adult offspring of AD individuals has found that increased impulsiveness and decreased EF may comprise an inherited trait that signifies greater risk for developing AD.